website watertownhistory.org

 taking a free ride from Jefferson Junction to this city, and when the train

-stopped at the West Street crossing they alighted,
+stopped at the West Street crossing they alighted, thinking the depot had been

-When their mistake was discovered they
+reached.
+When their mistake was

-footing and was thrown under the train, the wheels passing over his legs.
-He was taken to the Junction Hotel and
+Edwards missed his footing and was thrown under the train, the wheels passing

-medical aid was summoned.
-It was found
+Junction Hotel and medical aid was summoned.

-necessary to amputate the injured member above the knee.
-The brothers were on their way to Columbus on
+knee.
+The brothers were on their way to

-business.
-They had considerable money
+Columbus on business.
+They had

-with them.
+considerable money with them.
 WR

-new device called the "Combination Gauge Lamp and Railroad Meeting Point
+device called the "Combination Gauge Lamp and Railroad Meeting Point

 Recorder."
 It is a very practical contrivance and if brought into general